 Some agents do this all themselves, single-handedly.
 Others, like the Pierre Carapetian Group, have a team that works together to execute the listing successfully.
 Our steps to list include a team of five different people and a quality control check before your listing hits the market.

 I want to preface this by putting into perspective the “average” real estate agent before jumping into the average real estate agent salary.
 In Toronto there are some 50,000 real estate agents.
-Based on the most recent report that came out regarding real estate agent transaction data in Toronto, the majority of realtors (50.3%) do only one or fewer transactions per year.
+Based on this 2017 report that came out regarding real estate agent transaction data in Toronto, the majority of realtors (50.3%) do only one or fewer transactions per year.

 - 34% of them did zero transactions